Death of Pauline Hanna: Media coverage

 In mid-August 2024, the Suicide Prevention Office, the Mental Health Foundation, University of Auckland director of population mental health Dr Sarah Fortune and the University of Melbourne's Centre for Mental Health and Community Wellbeing expressed concerns that extensive media coverage of the Polkinghorne murder trial could lead to an increase risk in suicide attempts and self harm.
 In response, Justice Lang said that the Auckland High Court did not have the power to dictate how accredited media covered the court proceedings.

 During the trial, The New Zealand Herald and Stuff ran competing podcasts and live blogs covering developments in the courtroom.
 These podcasts climbed to the top three on Spotify's podcast rankings for New Zealand.
 The court proceedings attracted large numbers of spectators in the public gallery.
 Massey University associate professor of journalism James Holling attributed the unusual media coverage of the Polkinghorne trial to local media's desire to boost ratings during a "quiet news spell" and the trial fulfilling the "classic features" of a "celebrity trial" including a high profile person, a mysterious death and details of sex workers and a double life.
 In late September 2024, the veteran documentary-maker Mark McNeill confirmed that he was working on a documentary about the Polkinghorne murder trial.

 On 13 April 2025, Three released a three-part miniseries entitled Polk: The Trial Of Philip Polkinghorne, focusing on the trial of Polkinghorne.
 The documentary was executively-produced by Mark McNeill.
-The documentary makers interviewed Polkinghorne, Madison Ahston, Crown prosecutor Alysha McClintock, Hanna's brother Bruce, friend Pheasant Riordan and private investigator Julia Hartley Moore.
+The documentary makers interviewed Polkinghorne, Madison Ashton, Crown prosecutor Alysha McClintock, Hanna's brother Bruce, friend Pheasant Riordan and private investigator Julia Hartley Moore.
 Moore told the documentary makers that Hanna had hired her to investigate Polkinghorne's affairs prior to her death in 2021.
-In addition, Ahston told the documentary makers that she had been planning to marry Polkinghorne prior to Hanna's death.
+In addition, Ashton told the documentary makers that she had been planning to marry Polkinghorne prior to Hanna's death.
 In response, Polkinghorne denounced the documentary as "tabloid clickbait" and alleged he was misled.